 - Indexed Information

-- Rank2,424
+- Rank2,468

 - Users12

-- Last Indexed1 week ago
+- Last Indexed36 minutes ago

 the ‘struggle for existence’: life is short, cruel and, whether through predation, disease or starvation, often ends traumatically.
 It would seem that in such a dog-eat-dog world, organisms ought to act selfishly, and avoid reducing their fitness (expected survival and reproductive success) by expending time and energy helping others.https://pubmed.ncbi.nlm.nih.gov/31163153/